Bethersden Primary School

 A very warm welcome to our home page!

 Turtle class comprises of Year 1 and Year 2 children.
-We have had a fantastic start to the academic year across our first 3 terms and are now officially half way through our year.
+We have had a fantastic start to the academic year across our first 4 terms and are now officially over half way through our year.

-We cannot wait to see what Term 4 has in store for us as we say goodbye to Winter and welcome Spring!
+We cannot wait to see what Term 5 has in store for us as we begin brand new topics across our curriculum.

 This page will be updated throughout the year with information regarding our topics and learning for the term ahead.
 You can find all relevant information regarding out latest term below.